 4. Relax on the beach.

 We loved the clean beaches.
 Parakeet Bay is an awesome place to relax, take a nap, and hang out.
-Some of the other recommended beaches are in Thomson Bay (which is crowded due to the proximity to accommodations), The Basin, and Little Armstrong Bay.
+Some of the other recommended beaches are Thomson Bay (which is crowded due to the proximity to accommodations), The Basin, and Little Armstrong Bay.

 5. Visit historic places and take tours.

 Want to learn more about historic places?
 Consider taking a tour at Oliver’s Hill Lookout or Wadjemup Lighthouse.
 Tours are $9 AUD /$6.90 USD each.
-Although we didn’t join the tours, we browsed through the Oliver’s Hill Lookout and the saw the artillery used during World War II.
+Although we didn’t join the tours, we browsed through the Oliver’s Hill Lookout and saw the artillery used during World War II.
 Views are amazing at both locations.

 As a heads up, biking to Oliver’s Hill Lookout is steep!
 It took some effort and standing up on the bicycle to get up the hill.
 If the road is too steep, you can easily dismount the bicycle and walk up.

-6. Other things to see
+6. Other things to see and do on Rottnest Island

-Other recommendations include seeing peacocks walk around in the Settlement Shops area and seeing fur seals on Cathedral Rocks.
+- Watch fur seals on Cathedral Rocks.
 Unfortunately, we didn’t get to see them this time so we’ll save these for the next opportunity.

 Places to Eat in Rottnest Island